wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 ```

 Since `f` modifies the message word list `X` in place, we just have to execute
-this block and by the end of it our round-one massage will be complete.
+this block; by the end of it, our round-one massage will be complete.

-Once we're satisfied with our massage, we pack the message back up into bytes
+Once we're satisfied with our massage, we can pack the message back up into
-and return it:
+bytes and return it:

 ```python
     return b''.join(struct.pack("<I", word) for word in X)